ovhlabs/knowledge-base/en/_posts/2016-02-29-using-kibana-with-laas.md

     kibana_index: kibana-ra-logs-XXXXX

     # If your Elasticsearch is protected with basic auth, this is the user credentials
-    # used by the Kibana server to perform maintence on the kibana_index at statup.
+    # used by the Kibana server to perform maintenance on the kibana_index at startup.
 Your Kibana
-    # users will still need to authenticate with Elasticsearch (which is proxied thorugh
+    # users will still need to authenticate with Elasticsearch (which is proxyfied through
     # the Kibana server)
     kibana_elasticsearch_username: ra-logs-XXXXX
     kibana_elasticsearch_password: YOUR_PAAS_LOGS_PASSWORD